SpielmannLab/HiC_Analysis/call_tad/readme.md

 ### TODO

 The online TAD caller by Higgins et al requires data in a particular format.
 And is quite restrictive when uploading HiC files (500MB limit).
 Need to generate a pipeline to export hic files to mcool format etc. Eg using HiCLift

+## Usage

+Fill out the information in the [parameters file](call_tad/call_tad_params.yaml) and submit the following script from OMICS headnode:

+    sbatch call_tad_sbatch.sh

+or, if you want to resume a previous job, then:

+    sbatch call_tad_sbatch.sh -resume